Peacemaking & Conciliation

 Reconciling Two Stubborn Scientists

-How would you feel if God enabled you to use simple relational skills you learned in a Sunday school class to solve a million dollar problem for your employer?
-That’s exactly what a woman named Diane did when she stepped in to resolve an employee conflict that had...
+How would you feel if God enabled you to use simple relational skills you learned at church to solve a million dollar problem for your employer?
+That’s exactly what a woman named Diane did when she stepped in to resolve an employee conflict that had stumped her...

 A Wave of Confessions Saves a Church